flenniken/statictea/docs/runCommand.md

 # yieldStatements

 Iterate through the command's statements.
-Statements are separated by semicolons or newlines and are not empty or all spaces.
+Statements are separated by newlines and are not empty or all spaces.

 ```nim
 iterator yieldStatements(cmdLines: CmdLines): Statement